White Spots on the Penis – Causes, Diagnosis & Treatment

 No

-• Electrosurgery (Hyfrecator) – most effective and precise
+• Electrosurgery (Hyfrecator) – most precise and preferred

-• CO₂ laser – alternative for selected cases
+• CO₂ laser – alternative in selected cases

 Frequently Asked Questions

-PPP and Fordyce spots are permanent unless treated.
+Almost always no. PPP and Fordyce spots are not infectious.

 Remove Pearly Penile Papules in 60 minutes